 Bonsai are delicate plants and need special care.
-Repotting them in the winter is the best time to do it, as the soil is cold and wet, and the roots will watery nicely.
+Repotting them in the winter is the best time, as the soil is cold and wet, and the roots will water nicely.
 Use fresh, fertile soil and enough water to hydrate the roots.

 Use a trowel or shovel to carefully remove the old soil and transplant the bonsai into its new potting mix.
-A bonsai is a container plant, so it needs to be repotted every couple of years.
+A bonsai is a container plant, so it must be repotted every few years.
 So, keep that in mind when potting your bonsai in the future.

 How Often Should I Repot A Bonsai?